Khatam al-Anbiya Central Headquarters: Command structure

+History

 In 2016, the KCHQ was separated from the General Staff as a standing independent command responsible for operational command and control (C2); previously, the KCHQ would only be stood up in wartime.

-In April 2024, both the KCHQ and by-then commander Major General Gholam Ali Rashid were sanctioned by the United Kingdom and Canada in response to Operation True Promise, the Iranian missile attack against Israel on 13 April, which Iran said was in retaliation to the Israeli airstrike on the Iranian consulate in Damascus on 1 April.
+In April 2024, both the KCHQ and by then-commander Major General Gholam Ali Rashid were sanctioned by the United Kingdom and Canada in response to Operation True Promise, the Iranian missile attack against Israel on 13 April, which Iran said was in retaliation to the Israeli airstrike on the Iranian consulate in Damascus on 1 April.

-On 13 June 2025, during the Iran–Israel war, Rashid was killed in an Israeli airstrike.
+On 13 June 2025, during the Twelve-Day War, Rashid was killed in an Israeli airstrike.
 He was succeeded by Brigadier General Ali Shadmani.
 Four days later, Shadmani was also killed in an Israeli airstrike.
+On 7 March 2026, during the 2026 Iran war, its chief of staff, Abolghasem Babaeian, who also was the military secretary of Iran's supreme leader was assassinated by Israel.

+In August 2026, according to a decree issued by the office of Supreme Leader Mojtaba Khamenei and reported by state media on 10 August 2026, Abdollahi was appointed chief of staff of the Islamic Republic of Iran Armed Forces, with Kioumars Heydari named as his deputy; the same decree instructed him to complete the merger of the General Staff with the Khatam al-Anbiya Central Headquarters.